polluxien/blueTS/README.md

-# redj README
+# blueTS README

-This is the README for your extension "redj".
+This is the README for your extension "blueTS".
 After writing up a brief description, we recommend including the following sections.

 ## Features